Coderz75/Slackerz-CPP-Package/README.md

 [This should do it on windows]

-to search up your file's path, right click the folder your file is in, and press copy as path. (or something similar to it) then paste it after the cd
+to search up your file's directory, right click the folder your file is in, and press copy as path. (or something similar to it) then paste it after the cd

 <h1 id = "credits">Credits</h1>